marina-h/LaunchSchool/notes/object_oriented_programming_with_ruby_ebook/notes.md

 ```

 - `extend` is similar to `include` within a class, but allows access to the extended class's methods from the class itself (not just instances)

+- **collaborator objects** refer to (custom) objects that are assigned to instance variables, such as adding a `Pets` array as an instance variable to a `Person` class